 From ages zero through thirty, I slept like any other normal, slack-ass kid.
 Sleep sessions ranged from a low of ten hours to a high of eighteen, depending on my state of development.
 But never less than ten.
 Never.
 Some hockey-masked psycho could hack my bed apart with a chainsaw while the Third Armored Division ran drills outside my window, and I still would get in at least ten hours.

 Fast forward to the band days, and sleep became a rare and precious commodity.
 When my band was on tour, the typical day ended at 3:00AM and fired up again around 7:00AM, or even earlier if we had a morning radio show appearance.
 “Sleep” is not an adequate verb to describe the state of consciousness that occurred under these circumstances: I basically went narcoleptic whenever I could.
 I learned how to go from zero to coma in ten seconds, and executed this trick on buses, in restaurants, in broom closets, and even side-stage during the opening band’s performance.
 However, on a coveted day off, I could fall asleep while a pack of feral hamsters nibbled at my flesh and still get eighteen straight hours of uninterrupted, death-like slumber.

 But all that changed when my son was born.
 Becoming a parent is like a Faustian bargain with Father Time, wherein page four, paragraph two, subparagraph B states, “Your circadian rhythm will be completely screwed for the rest of your life.”
-Though the contract was ratified around the third trimester (“Honey, I’m uncomfortable and I can’t sleep…so neither will you”), it really kicked in the moment we brought home our precious issuance of devoted love, who launched into one of three patented screams every two hours: I Am Starving, Oh My God I Have Soiled Myself, and Come Entertain Me.
+Though the contract was ratified around the third trimester (“Honey, I’m uncomfortable, and I can’t sleep…so neither will you”), it really kicked at the moment we brought home our precious issuance of devoted love, who launched into one of three patented screams every two hours: I Am Starving, Oh My God I Have Soiled Myself, and Come Entertain Me.